raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 String#to\_proc does a lot more than just provide anaphors for single parameters in blocks, of course.
 But it does provide this specific form of anaphora in Ruby.

-**Another implementation of the anaphoric parameter**
+**Methodphitamine: Another implementation of the anaphoric parameter**

-(I read the following idea in a blog post a few years ago.
-I can't find the original to cite and praise the author's ingenuity.
-If you recognize it, please email me or fork homoiconic and add the appropriate citation, Thanks!)
+[Methodphitamine](http://jicksta.com/posts/the-methodphitamine "The Methodphitamine at Adhearsion Blog by Jay Phillips") provides another anaphoric parameters, this one inspired by the Groovy language.

 Symbol#to\_proc is the standard way to abbreviate blocks that consist of a single method invocation, typically without parameters.
 For example if you want the first name of a collection of people records, you might use `Person.all(...).map(&:first_name)`.